 Epclusa works to treat hepatitis C by preventing the virus from replicating (making copies of itself).
 When a virus is unable to replicate, it will eventually die and be cleared from your body.

-It’s possible for Epclusa to cure hepatitis C. When blood tests can no longer detect the virus in your body, you’re considered cured.
+It’s possible for Epclusa to cure hepatitis C infection.
+When blood tests can no longer detect the virus in your body, you’re considered cured.
 In clinical studies, whether or not people were cured depended on certain factors.
 These included their previous hepatitis C treatment, liver function, and hepatitis C genotype.
 (In this case, a genotype is a strain of a virus.)

 How much Epclusa costs is based on several factors.
 These can include your prescribed treatment regimen, the insurance plan you have, the pharmacy you use, and your location.
-For estimates of how much Epclusa costs, see GoodRx.com.

 Epclusa is a brand-name medication that’s also available as a generic called sofosbuvir/velpatasvir.
 Brand-name drugs usually cost more than generics.
 To learn about the generic form, talk with your doctor or pharmacist.

-Before you use Epclusa, there’s some important information to keep in mind.
+Before you take Epclusa, there’s some important information to keep in mind.
 The drug may not be a safe option for you if you have certain medical conditions or other factors that affect your health.
 Some of these are mentioned below.

-Boxed warning: Reactivation of hepatitis B virus
+Boxed warning: Risk of reactivation of hepatitis B virus

 Epclusa has a